 Now that Fall is officially upon us, I am ready for all things pumpkin, apple, and spice.
 To mark the occasion and get the season started right I felt it appropriate to share a Fall flavored breakfast idea.
 These Apple Chia Muffins are seriously some of the best-tasting muffins I have ever made, and are definitely some of the best looking.

-I know, most of you have probably already been having your pumpkin spice lattes and other Fall flavored goodies for a while, but I am a hold out this year.
+I know, most of you have probably already been having your pumpkin spice lattes and other Fall flavored goodies for a while, but I am a hold-out this year.
 And even though I can still find peaches alongside apples at the farmers’ market I’m definitely seeking out Fall ingredients like apples, pears, and winter squashes.

 I know muffins aren’t necessarily the healthiest breakfast, but I think including The Chia Seed Co chia seeds from this month’s Degustabox certainly upped the healthy quotient.
 I also only used 1/4 cup of honey to sweeten the batter.

 I highly recommend splitting them and giving them a quick toast.
-Smear on a little butter and extra sprinkle of cinnamon.
+Smear on a little butter and an extra sprinkle of cinnamon.
 It’s the perfect way to welcome a crisp Fall morning.

 Apple Chia Muffins